-In conclusion, the causes of WR following primary bariatric surgery are multifactorial and join both pre- and post-operative parameters.
+In conclusion, the causes of WR following primary bariatric surgery are multifactorial and join both pre- and postoperative parameters.
 Nowadays, there are several ways of managing WR, but this is still a challenge for both patients and professionals involved in the multidisciplinary team.
 Scientific societies and organizations should go on collaborating to develop a personalized approach that meets the needs of each individual patient.

 REFERENCES